ProteusMRIgHIFU/BabelViscoFDTD/README.md

 Since v0.9.2 Rayleigh-Sommerfeld's integral was added as a tool (see tutorial `Tutorial Notebooks\Tools -1 - Rayleigh Integral.ipynb`).
 This will be useful to combine models that include large volumes of water as the Rayleigh integral benefits considerably a GPU as the Rayleigh-Sommerfeld integral is hyper-parallel.
 The tool has support for 3 GPU backends: CUDA and OpenCL for Windows and Linux, and Metal and OpenCL for macOS.

 # Release notes
+* 1.0.1 - Sep 23, 2023
+    * Add 2D FDTD operations
+    * Significant improvement in performance of BHTE calculations for external AMD GPUs in Apple x64 systems via metal.
-* 1.0.0-b - To fix buffer creation in Metal version
+* 1.0.0-2 - To fix buffer creation in Metal version.
+Sep 22, 2023
 * 1.0.0-1 - To fix pip version that had an incorrect file for OpenCL BHTE
 * 1.0.0 - That is it!
 After thousands of simulations for a manuscript preparation to introduce the [BabelBrain](https://github.com/ProteusMRIgHIFU/BabelBrain) planning suite (Now public), this is ready for an official 1.0.0 release.
     * cupy replaces PyCUDA for all CUDA operations.
 PyCUDA needs a Visual Studio compiler on the path to compile kernels in Windows.
 BabelBrain uses a lot cupy; switching to it helps to keep using a single interface while benefitting from the availability of Numpy-like methods.